DePaul vs. Louisville College Basketball BetMGM Promo Codes, Predictions & Picks - December 9

 DePaul Performance Insights

-- The Blue Demons have been outscored by 9.4 points per game (scoring 70.5 points per game to rank 268th in college basketball while allowing 79.9 per contest to rank 332nd in college basketball) and have a -75 scoring differential overall.
+- The Blue Demons are being outscored by 9.4 points per game with a -75 scoring differential overall.
+They put up 70.5 points per game (268th in college basketball) and give up 79.9 per contest (334th in college basketball).

-- DePaul loses the rebound battle by six boards on average. it records 27.1 rebounds per game, which ranks 353rd in college basketball, while its opponents grab 33.1 per outing.
+- DePaul records 27.1 rebounds per game (353rd in college basketball) while allowing 33.1 per contest to its opponents.
+It is outrebounded by six boards per game.

-- DePaul knocks down 7.4 three-pointers per game (186th in college basketball) at a 39.1% rate (26th in college basketball), compared to the 7.4 its opponents make while shooting 37.1% from deep.
+- DePaul makes 7.4 three-pointers per game (186th in college basketball) at a 39.1% rate (27th in college basketball), compared to the 7.4 its opponents make while shooting 37.1% from beyond the arc.

-- Louisville has typically lost the turnover battle this season, committing 12.5 per game (231st in college basketball) while forcing 11.1 (267th in college basketball).
+- DePaul has lost the turnover battle on average this season, committing 13.8 per game (307th in college basketball action) while forcing 11.4 (247th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.